openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/fuelcell.md

 ## [Overview](@id fuelcell_overview)

 Fuel cell assets in Macro represent electricity generation technologies that convert hydrogen into electricity through electrochemical processes.
-These assets are defined using either JSON or CSV input files placed in the `assets` directory, typically named with descriptive identifiers like `fuelcell.json` or `h2_power.json`.
+These assets are defined using either JSON or CSV input files placed in the `assets` directory, typically named with descriptive identifiers like `fuelcell.json` or `fuelcell.csv`.

 ## [Asset Structure](@id fuelcell_asset_structure)